Notice of Amendments:

 For the purposes of this section, “judge” means:

-- all judges, traditional masters, and case management masters of the Superior Court of Justice, and
+- all judges, and associate judges of the Superior Court of Justice, and

 - judges of the Small Claims Court and deputy judges.